 - Relax with tea.
-Wuling farm has a tea garden and Tea Village, where you can treat yourself to a warm cup of home-grown, homemade tea.
+Wuling farm has a tea garden and Tea Village, where you can treat yourself to a warm cup of homemade tea.

 Many say the best time to visit Gaomei Wetlands is in the late afternoon when visitors can enjoy the sea breeze and watch the sun slip below the horizon.
 Well, I agree!
-Based on the photos that I’ve seen, it could really be one of the best sunset-watching spots in Taiwan.
+Based on the photos I’ve seen, it could be one of the best sunset-watching spots in Taiwan.

-Where is the Gaomei Wetlands?
+Where are the Gaomei Wetlands?

 What to do in Gaomei Wetlands?

-In case that you will be visiting Gaomei Wetlands, not just for the sunset, here are the activities that await you:
+In case you will be visiting Gaomei Wetlands, not just for the sunset, here are the activities that await you: